0xSpaceShard/starknet-devnet/website/docs/postman.md

 # L1-L2 interaction via Postman

 Postman is a Starknet utility that allows testing L1-L2 interaction.
-Ensure you have an L1 node and a Devnet (L2 node) running, [load](#load) a messaging contract, and [flush](#flush) the queue when needed.
-You can use [**`starknet-devnet-js`**](https://github.com/0xSpaceShard/starknet-devnet-js) to perform these actions, as witnessed in [**this example**](https://github.com/0xSpaceShard/starknet-devnet-js/blob/master/test/postman.test.ts), or directly send requests to the endpoints specified below.
+It is **unrelated** to the [Postman API platform](https://www.postman.com/).
+Ensure you have an L1 node and a Devnet (L2 node) running, [load](#load) a messaging contract, and [flush](#flush) the queue to transmit the messages to their destinations.
+The functionality relies on two internal message queues: one for L1->L2 messages, another for L2->L1 messages.

+You can use [**`starknet-devnet-js`**](https://github.com/0xSpaceShard/starknet-devnet-js) to perform these actions, as witnessed in [**this example**](https://github.com/0xSpaceShard/starknet-devnet-js/blob/master/test/l1-l2-postman.test.ts), or directly send requests to the endpoints specified below.

 ## Load